The WTA Charleston Open is a clay court tennis tournament that is held annually in Charleston, South Carolina.

 Dates

-The 2023 WTA Charleston Open will take place from the 3rd to the 9th of April 2023.
+The 2023 WTA Charleston Open took place from the 3rd to the 9th of April 2023, with qualifying for the singles competition taking place on the 1st and 2nd of April 2023.

-In 2023, the tournament will be held in the same week as the Copa Colsanitas WTA Cup in Bogota, Colombia, and the ATP tournaments in Estoril, Houston, and Marrakech.
+In 2023, the tournament was held in the same week as the Copa Colsanitas WTA Cup in Bogota, Colombia, and the ATP tournaments in Estoril, Houston, Marrakech, and San Luis Potosi.

 Tickets

-Tickets for the 2023 tournament are now on sale through the tournament’s official website, with single-session and multi-day tickets available to buy online.
+Tickets for the 2023 tournament were sold through the tournament’s official website, with single-session and multi-day tickets available to buy online.

 Players

-The official entry list for the 2023 tournament has not yet been released but in 2022 top WTA Tour Players including Paula Badosa, Aryna Sabalenka, Leylah Fernandez, and Ons Jabeur as well as home favorites Madison Keys and Sloane Stephens were included in the singles draw.
+The official entry list for the 2023 tournament has now been released with top WTA Tour Players including Ons Jabeur, Belinda Bencic, and Victoria Azarenka as well as home favorites Jessica Pegula and Madison Keys included in the singles draw.

 - Jessica Pegula